MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 One computer system (physical or virtual) running Windows Server 2016.
 If you are using Windows Server 2016 TP5, please update to [Window Server 2016 Evaluation](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016 ).

+> Critical updates are needed in order for the Windows Container feature to function.
+Please install all updates before working through this tutorial.

 ## 1. Install Container Feature

 The container feature needs to be enabled before working with Windows containers.
 To do so run the following command in an elevated PowerShell session.